-An environment group is a set of environment variables that are meant to be reused across multiple applications.
+An environment group (or env group for short) is a set of environment variables that are meant to be reused across multiple applications.
 For example, if all web services require a shared set of API and database keys, this could form a

 web-service environment group with all of those keys as a shared configuration.
 In this guide, we will explain how to create and use environment groups.

 You can create a new environment group in the “Env Groups” tab on the dashboard.
 Click on “Create Env Group” from this tab:

 From this screen, you can name your env group and add your environment variables.
 In this example, we will simply create an environment group named